FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/api_council.md

 meetings can be a good way to learn best practices about evolving our API surface.

-#### Review API Design Documents
+#### Review RFCs with API changes

-The first priority in API calibration is to review any API Design Documents that have been referred to the full council.
+In some cases, an API change may warrant an [RFC][rfc] discussing the proposed changes.
+The first priority in API calibration is to review any RFCs that have been referred to the full council.
 If there are multiple pending documents, the chair will select the order in which the council works through the documents.